tensorflow/community/rfcs/20180731-dockerfile-assembler.md

 |latest-gpu          | 1 GB   |
 |latest              | 431 MB |

-Including an extra dependency like Jupyter can add a few hundred megabytes of extra storage.
-Since some developers want to have Jupyter in the images and it's too much trouble for us to maintain many similar Dockerfiles, we've ended up with a limited set of non-optimized images for developers who want only a certain set of functions.
-I'm not sure if this is ever a critical problem, but it's a little annoying (one of my personal computers only has 32 GB of SSD space on the root drive, and I regularly need to wipe my docker cache).
+Including an extra dependency like Jupyter and convenience packagesnot can add a few hundred megabytes of extra storage.
+Since some developers want to have Jupyter in the images and it's too much trouble for us to maintain many similar Dockerfiles, we've ended up with a limited set of non-optimized images.
+I'm not sure if this truly a critical problem, but it's a little annoying (one of my personal computers only has 32 GB of SSD space on the root drive, and I regularly need to wipe my docker cache of large images).

 ## TF Docker Images need Complexity